jzhoubu/jzhoubu/README.md

 ### Hi, I am Jiawei Zhou 👋

-📖 I am a third-year PhD student at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Lei Chen.
+📖 I am a last-year PhD student at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Lei Chen.

 💻 Broadly speaking, my research interests lie in the area of **natural language processing** and **self-supervised learning**.
 Additionally, I am fascinated by the concepts of collective consciousness and human-in-the-loop.